enn-tee/receipt-processor/README.md

 ## Overview

 This is an API-only application built with Rails 8 and Ruby 3.3.4.
-The application uses SQLite as its database, which runs within a single Docker container for simplified deployment and development.
+The application uses SQLite as its database for development and test, which runs within a single Docker container for simplified deployment and development.
+The docker build and production builds use a single Postgres instance for the main database, cache, and queue instances for reduced cost.

 ## Application Structure